dillontitcomb/track-suggester/tracks.md

 3. Preferred company size
 4. Preferred development goals (enterprise software, small company web app, mobile/tablet)
 5. Generality of work (is it applicable at any company?)
+6. Demand for skillset
+7. Backend or Frontend?